replicatedhq/kots/design/variadic_config.md

 ### Example Revised Kotskind Resources

-Vendors will use the revised Config Spec to define templateGroups and repeatable Config Items.
+Vendors will use the revised Config Spec to define repeatable Config Groups and Items.
 Values are inserted by the Kots and returned as part of the API for creating the ConfigValues spec.
-Below is a representative resource.
+Below is a representative resource that will be used for several examples.

 #### Config
 ```yaml